AT90S8515/ESP8266-HEN18/README.md

 * ONLY HEN 1.8
 * Cache
 * Payload can be used in offline mode.
-* Connect to the Internet" and run payloads as usually (browser).
+* Connect to the Host ESP8266t" and run payloads as usually (browser).

 ```
 * PS4 Wi-Fi Settings